-It is important that you have sufficient proficiency in English language to be able to study the courses open to exchange students.
+It is important that you have sufficient proficiency in the English language to be able to study the courses open to exchange students.
 It is recommended that your level of English language proficiency is equivalent to IELTS 6.5/TOEFL 90.
 Please check with your home university regarding the required levels to be nominated for an exchange to Lund University.

 Swedish language proficiency

-No prior knowledge of Swedish language is required to come on an exchange to Lund University and study English-taught courses.
+No prior knowledge of the Swedish language is required to come on an exchange to Lund University and study English-taught courses.

 Students with a background in Scandinavian studies or who have studied in a Nordic school system may be able to apply for courses with Swedish as the language of instruction.
 Typically, the language requirement for exchange students wishing to study Swedish-taught courses is 'Swedish B' or equivalent.

 When to apply